warren/perdicis-notes/content/Blameless postmortems.md

 2) Developer velocity improves, because engineers feel protected taking (healthy) risks.
 3) Everyone's happier.

-And besides, it's nice to not point fingers.
-Nobody enjoys a meeting where one person gets chastised on front of their peers -- not their peers, nor the presenter, nor the chastisee.
+And overall it's nice to not point fingers.
+Nobody -- except perhaps sadists -- enjoys a meeting where one of their peers gets chastised in front of their other peers.

 ### Less obvious reasons you should want blameless postmortems
 Acting blamelessly lets you review your processes with more scrutiny than had you attributed an outage to a human.